Dear reader of ADxS.org, please excuse the disruption.

 We hypothesize that in ADHD-I (unlike melancholic depression) the excessive cortisol response leads to a frequent shutdown of the HPA axis.
 This could be a misconception, or could indicate a difference between melancholic depression and ADHD-I.

-In support of the hypothesized difference between depression and ADHD-I, a large study (n = 2307) found reduced cortisol suppression to dexamethasone in hyperactivity/impulsivity (ADHD-HI), while inattention (ADHD-I) showed no correlation to nonsuppression.109 This is consistent with the results of a smaller study that found nonsuppression in only a proportion of ADHD sufferers and found that nonsuppression correlated with higher levels of hyperactivity.110 Another small study, in which only 9 children with ADHD were involved, found suppression in ADHD.111 Another smaller study found nonsuppression in 22.7% of ADHD sufferers with hyperactivity, which is 4-fold higher than the 5.7% in healthy people.112
+In support of the hypothesized difference between depression and ADHD-I, a large study (n = 2307) found reduced cortisol suppression to dexamethasone in hyperactivity/impulsivity (ADHD-HI), while inattention (ADHD-I) showed no correlation to nonsuppression.110 This is consistent with the results of a smaller study that found nonsuppression in only some of the people with ADHD and found that nonsuppression correlated with higher levels of hyperactivity.111 Another small study, but involving only 9 children with ADHD, found suppression in ADHD.112 Another smaller study found nonsuppression in 22.7% of people with ADHD with hyperactivity, which is 4-fold higher than the 5.7% in healthy people.113

-However, the fact that dexamethasone shows a reduction in ADHD-HI symptoms in rats that serve as an animal model for ADHD-HI (with hyperactivity) (spontaneous hypertensive rat) speaks against a general nonsupression.113114 SHR have a genetically determined excessive expression of mineralocorticoid receptors (MR) and a normal expression of glucocorticoid receptors (GR).115
+However, the fact that dexamethasone shows a reduction in ADHD-HI symptoms in rats that serve as an animal model for ADHD-HI (with hyperactivity) (spontaneous hypertensive rat) speaks against a general nonsupression.114115 SHR have a genetically determined excessive expression of mineralocorticoid receptors (MR) and a normal expression of glucocorticoid receptors (GR).116

 These results suggest that glucocorticoid receptors are not desensitized in ADHD-I.